stevenknox/KnoxySays/README.md

 To add a new task simply create a new bat file in the format start-MYTASK.bat or stop-MYTASK.bat

 Drop these bat files into the Scripts folder and they will be available to run from the command prompt.

+**Installation / Useage Instructions**

+To use KnoxySays without compiling in Visual Studio download the files in Precompiled to a location on your PC.
+You can then add the path this location to your PATH Environment variable.
+The 'SetPath.ps1' script when executed with automatically set this PATH variable for you based upon the location of your folder.

+The help file does not currently pick up custom scripts however the next update will include all custom scripts.